 - 2 Letters of Recommendation/Character References

-- A Photocopy of Your Passport – Picture must be visible and text must be legible
+- A COLOR Photocopy of Your Passport – Picture must be visible and text must be legible

 - Interview – Conducted after All Forms are Received